complexdatacollective/Fresco/README.md

    **Note: When entering the environment variables, do not include the variable keys in the inputs(e.g: `UPLOADTHING_SECRET=`).
 You should enter the value of the variable which starts after `=` symbol (e.g: `sk_live_xxxx`)**

+   **Also, when providing the environment variables, do not enclose the variable values in quotes.
+For example:**

+   ✅ Correct:
+   `mysql://username:password@aws.connect.psdb.cloud/database_name?sslaccept=strict`

+   ❌ Incorrect:
+   `'mysql://username:password@aws.connect.psdb.cloud/database_name?sslaccept=strict'`

 4. Deploy

    Click **"Deploy"** and wait for the deployment to finish.